gadjoy/projects/sites/artbypriti/readme.md

 ## 📝 Content Management

-The site content is organized in the following structure:
+The site content is now organized in a flat structure for easier management:

 ```
 content/
 ├── about/
-├── acrylic-on-canvas/
-├── acrylic-and-oil-on-canvas/
-├── acrylic-on-canvas-with-texture/
+├── apple-with-dots/
-├── oil-on-canvas/
+├── banana/
-├── water-color-on-paper/
+├── dragon-fruit/
-└── glass-tiles-on-a-wooden-plate-(mosaic)/
+├── ... (other artwork folders)
 ```

-Each artwork is stored in its own directory with:
+- Each artwork is stored in its own directory directly under `content/` (except for `about/`).
+- Each artwork folder contains:
-- `index.md`: Metadata and description
+  - `index.md`: Metadata, description, and front matter (including the `categories` field for Hugo taxonomy)
   - Image files in various resolutions
+- The `categories` field in the front matter is used by Hugo's taxonomy system to group and display artworks by category.

+**Note:** The previous nested category folders (e.g., `acrylic-on-canvas/`, `oil-on-canvas/`) have been removed in favor of this flat structure.
+Category pages are still available via Hugo taxonomy, but the `/categories/` index page is hidden for a cleaner user experience.

 ## 🔄 Deployment